 How to Be Prepared: In the hotel room, be sure to lock up.
 While luggage locks are not suggested at airports anymore, just begging to be broken off by security professionals, use luggage locks to keep bags locked in the hotel room or in vehicles.
 Don’t leave money or jewelry lying around the hotel room; be sure to carry them with you or lock them in the hotel safe.
 Don’t bring very valuable and/or flashy jewelry on your trips.
 The hotel safes are very safe and easy to use; store items like iPods, laptops, battery packs and cameras in the safe, even when going down to dinner or to use the hotel pool.

-Losing cash will wreck havoc on your trip and cannot be replaced.
-Don't keep large amounts of cash on your or in the hotel, using your debit card to make withdraws when you need more.
-If you'd prefer to carry your travel funds with you, use travelers' checks that can be replaced if lost or stolen.
+Losing cash will wreak havoc on your trip and cannot be replaced.
+Don’t keep large amounts of cash on you or in the hotel, using your debit card to make withdrawals when you need more.
+If you’d prefer to carry your travel funds with you, use travelers’ checks that can be replaced if lost or stolen.